-In 2011, BPC collected about $19 million in revenues and had operating expenses of nearly $17 million, which covered a staff of some 70 people working in several key program areas, including economic policy, energy, and national security.
+In 2013, BPC had roughly $24 million in revenues and hd a staff of some 100 people working in several key program areas, including economic policy, energy, and national security.

-As of 2013, BPC's president was Jason Grumet, a cofounder of the center whose résumé includes directing the National Commission on Energy Policy.
+As of 2014, BPC's president was Jason Grumet, a cofounder of the center whose résumé includes directing the National Commission on Energy Policy.
 BPC's senior vice president was Julie Anderson, a former manager of the Climate Change Campaign for the Union of Concerned Scientists and a special assistant for legislative affairs for President Bill Clinton.
-Other notable principals at the time included John C. Fortier, a former research fellow at the American Enterprise Institute who led BPC's Democracy Project, and Jane Garvey, an executive at JPMorgan who chaired BPC's board of directors.
+Other notable principals at the time included John C. Fortier, a former research fellow at the American Enterprise Institute who led BPC's Democracy Project, and Chuck Wald, retired four-star general who chaired BPC's board of directors.
 Other board members included former Lockheed Martin CEO Norman Augustine; Dennis Archer, former mayor of Detroit; Walter Isaacson, director of the Aspen Institute; and former U.S. Senator Charles Robb.

 Although BPC has a 501(c)3 non-profit status, it has an affiliated lobbying arm called the Bipartisan Policy Center Advocacy Network, which according to BPC engages "in advocacy and strategic outreach and education to bolster the legislative center and support efforts that bring Republicans and Democrats together on the difficult issues facing the country."